You can donate blood in two ways: donation of whole blood and donation of platelets.

 As long as you remember to drink more fluids than usual, the fluid you have lost during donation is replaced in approximately 24 hours.
 We recommend that you refrain from physical exercise, having a sauna and anything that causes extra perspiration on the day of donation so that the fluid volume is replaced as effectively as possible.
 Drinking enough liquid is particularly important in the summer.

-Leave the dressing on your arm in place and avoid lifting heavy items for at least two hours to keep the vein from bleeding and causing a bruise.
+Avoid lifting heavy items for at least two hours to keep the vein from bleeding and causing a bruise.
+Leave the sticking plaster on your arm fot no longer than two hours, the dressing should be in place for longer.

 - you develop a fever within a week of your donation